turkerdev/fastify-type-provider-zod/README.md

 ## How to create refs to the schemas?

 When provided, this package will automatically create refs using the `jsonSchemaTransformObject` function.
-You register the schemas to the global zod registry and give it an `id` and fastifySwagger will create a OpenAPI document in which the schemas are referenced.
+You register the schemas with the global Zod registry and assign them an `id`. `fastifySwagger` will then create an OpenAPI document that references the schemas.

 The following example creates a ref to the `User` schema and will include the `User` schema in the OpenAPI document.

 ```ts
 import fastifySwagger from '@fastify/swagger';